These 10 chicken breeds are the most popular and recommended breeds for beginners.

 It's important to carefully consider breeds and your circumstances when selecting your flock.
 Rural or urban flock location, a hot or cold climate, the size of your chicken coop and backyard, and how friendly you expect your chickens to be are all factors to consider in choosing chicken breeds.

-No matter what breed or breeds you choose for egg production, you will discover the joy of a raising chickens and a productive pet flock that produces fresh eggs for breakfast.
-We’ve also included three bonus breeds that are popular, but that beginners should probably hold off on.
+No matter what breed or breeds you choose for egg production, you will discover the joy of a raising pet chickens and a productive pet flock that produces fresh eggs for breakfast.
+We've also included three bonus breeds that are popular, but that beginners should probably hold off on.

 Australorp chickens are a great choice for any flock owner.
-They are dual-purpose (useful for both eggs and meat), friendly, and hail from Australia.
+They are dual-purpose birds (useful for both eggs and meat), are friendly, and hail from Australia.
 The Australorp is an excellent layer and very hardy.
-Australorps lay about 250 brown eggs a year and are available in black, white, or blue.
+Australorps lay about 250 large brown eggs a year and are available in black, white, or blue.
 They are good foragers as well as good layers.
 You cannot go wrong with the popular and easy to care for Australorp.

 Orpington chickens are fluffy, friendly, and beautiful.
 A dual-purpose breed, they are quite hardy, and come in many colors (blue, lavender, buff, black, and white).
 Orpingtons lay about 200 light brown eggs a year.
 Buff Orpingtons are a wonderful shade of gold.
 Beware: the lighter colors of white or buff Orpington chickens may make them easier targets for predators.